dougmalcolm/dougmalcolm.github.io/README.md

     f.write(total_events + "\n")
 ```

-This code **enables us to use our player data** by
-1. Using BeatifulSoup, Requests, and lxml libraries to access and parse the IFPA website's html
-2. Finding the data we want in the html
-3. Recording the data in a cvs file
+This code **extracts and enables us to use the IFPA player data** by using BeatifulSoup, Requests, and lxml libraries to access and parse the website's html.
+After finding the data we want in the html, we record the data into a cvs file for ease of use.
+Looping this for every single player in the IFPA gave us **111888** rows of data.

+### Exploring the Data